4 Phases of Risk & Reward for Emerging Tech

 In this phase the new thing is becoming more commonly understood and accessible, easier to use.

-This is the domain of the early adopters.
-They may not have the resources and risk appetite of the risk seeking investors, but they will participate if they perceive that the risks inherent in the new financial ecosystem are becoming similar in magnitude to the risks presents in the existing financial ecosystem.
+This is the domain of the mainstream adopters.
+They may not have the resources and risk appetite of the earlier adopters and investors, but they will participate if they perceive that the risks inherent in the new financial ecosystem are becoming similar in magnitude to the risks presents in the existing financial ecosystem.

 Phase 4: Absorption

 The new thing is no longer new.
-It has become the status quo, and its adherents may resist whatever new things are now emerging.
+It has been fully absorbed by the market, and now has become the new status quo.
+Ironically its adherents will likely be resistant to whatever new things are now emerging.

 • Rewards are no longer significantly better than what is available in the status quo.